gwegash/trane/docs/README.md

 First we'll create a sampler instrument, and wire it up to the output
 ```
-(sample :hello-sample "tracks/choir%20g%20maj.wav" :G3)  # load a sample from the web with a pitch of :G3
+(sample :hello-sample :url "tracks/choir%20g%20maj.wav" :pitch :G3)  # load a sample from the web with a pitch of :G3
 ```
 Next let's create a lowpass [biquad filter](https://en.wikipedia.org/wiki/Digital_biquad_filter)

 ```
-(biquad :hello-biquad "lowpass")
+(biquad :hello-biquad :type "lowpass")
 ```

 And let's wire them together like this `:hello-sample` -> `:hello-filter` -> `:out`